Matchings with lower quotas: Algorithms and complexity: Degree- and quota-restricted cases

 We set $f(p_d) = K$, $f(p) = u(p)$ for every $p \in P$ and $f(v) = 1$ for the rest of the vertices.
-In the initial version of our algorithm, we solve a weighted $f$-factor problem for every $K \in \{0, 1, ..., |A| + |P_1|\}$, and later we will show a slightly modified version of the $f$-factor instance so that it is sufficient to construct only 2 instances.
+In the initial version of our algorithm, we solve a weighted $f$-factor problem for every $K \in \{0, 1, ..., |A| + |P_1|\}$, and later we will show a slightly modified version of the $f$-factor instance so that it is sufficient to construct only two instances.

-First we show that if there is a feasible assignment $M$ in $G$ so that the number of unmatched applicants and the number of matched posts in $P_1$ add up to $K$, then it can be extended to an $f$-factor $M'$ of the same weight in~$G'$.
-We construct $M'$ starting with $M$ and add the following edges to it:
+First we show that if there is a feasible assignment $M$ in $G$ so that the number of unmatched applicants and the number of closed posts in $P_1$ add up to $K$, then it can be extended to an $f$-factor $M'$ of the same weight in~$G'$.
+We construct $M'$ starting with $M$ and then adding the following edges to it: